 The teaching provided during the study programme is evaluated in the following way.
 FHK uses an evaluation calendar and provides for quality teacher-course evaluations, the first-year evaluation, the SBA (Start Competencies Research), the final evaluation and SLB-evaluation.
+(Note: the latter two in only if the program has been selected previously).
 Fontys Hogescholen provides for the ESS (Employee Satisfaction Research), NSE (National Student Survey) and STO (Student Satisfaction Survey).

-Section 6 Tests, assessment and study progress
+Section 6 Tests, evidence, assessment and study progress

-Article 17 Types of tests
+Article 17 Types of tests - evidence

-- 1. The study programme has the following assessments types: - Assignment with credits result in the immediate award of credits when passed.
-These assignments are considered summative.
-This is considered to be a competency examination. - Tests without credits provide evidence that can be included in the portfolio which can be assessed during a competence check.
-These assignments are considered formative. - 2.
-A test comprises an examination conducted by the examiner of a student's knowledge, insight, skills or competencies as well as an assessment of the examination results. - 3.
-Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 4.
-An oral examination, including an assessment, is conducted by at least two examiners, with one of them acting as the first examiner designated by the (chairman of the) Examination Board.
-A report must always be drawn up of an oral test to enable an assessment of the quality afterwards.
-A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object. - An oral test is held in public.
+- 1. The study programme has the following test types: - Tests with credits result in the immediate award of credits when passed.
+A competency examination is a special form of a test with credits. - Tests without credits provide evidence that can be included in the portfolio which can be assessed during a competency examination. - 2.
+Tests are conducted in writing or orally or in a fashion that combines both writing and oral delivery (e.g. product and presentation/interview). - 3.
+An oral examination, including an assessment, is conducted by at least two examiners.
+A report must always be drawn up of an oral test on a specially designed evaluation form an assessment of the quality of the evaluation afterwards afterwards.
+A test may be conducted by a single examiner only following the approval of the Examination Board and provided the student does not object.
+An oral test is held in public.
 Interested parties who wish to attend an oral test must submit a request to that effect to the examiner(s) at least two weeks before the test is held.
 The examiner must inform the student who is taking the test.
 If the student objects, the request to attend the oral test will in any event be rejected.
-Any rejection by the examiner will be substantiated. - When the Examination Board offers students the possibility to sit an additional oral test by way of replacement of a regular test, it will always be conducted and assessed by two examiners.
+Any rejection by the examiner will be substantiated.
+When the Examination Board offers students the possibility to sit an additional oral test by way of - replacement of a regular test, it will always be conducted and assessed by two examiners - 4.
+If a test consists of an assessment of freely-chosen evidence, the programme should allow the student to collect such evidence and receive feedback from the examiners, external experts and/or peers.
+The requirements that the evidence must meet are given in modules to be found in MyLMS.